Featuring Special Guest, Dr. Patrick McGrath

 What can hinder treatment?

-Dr. Patrick: …there’s the attempt to be in control.
+Dr. McGrath: …there’s the attempt to be in control.
 How many of our patients are afraid to not feel in control of something?
 And yet, they also don’t recognize one thing which is, there is something else in control.
 And that’s the OCD.
 And if they have combined substance use, it’s the substances and the OCD that is actually in control.
 So in the goal to find control, I’ve given up control to something else that has convinced me that I could gain control if I just do what it tells me to do.

 It’s totally messed up.